Windjana Gorge, Tunnel Creek and Geikie Gorge are three of the best natural attractions in the Kimberley

 Whilst most people think of this region in terms of it's geological history, the most interesting story is that of Jandamarra, an Aboriginal man who gained a notoriety in the region late last century that rivalled that of the Kelly Gang in Victoria

-is famous as a hideout used by this Aboriginal leader who was killed outside the cave
+.
+Tunnel Cave is famous as a hideout used by this Aboriginal leader who was killed outside the cave entrance in 1897.

 This is an extract of Jandamarra's story with thanks to DEC WA.